jundalisay/sp/content/en/superphysics/principles/chapter-06e.md

 - active in so far as what is known distinctly in it provides the reason for what happens in another created substance.
 - passive in so far as the reason for what happens in it is found in what is known distinctly in another.
 {{< /q >}}

+**Relationality is one of the most important concepts in Superphysics.**

 ## The Realities Create a Universe Matrix